rjdj0261/ModMail-Bot/README.md

 To learn more, check out our [Discord server](dsc.gg/modmail-support).

+## Progress

+To know the progress of our project check our [Progress Board](https://github.com/ReyBotDev/ModMail-Bot/projects/1).

 ## Contributing

 There are many ways you can contribute to this project: